 - easily made keto - just a few simple swaps

 - easy to make and quick to bake

-These easy pistachio cookies only require a 7 ingredients!
+These paleo pistachio cookies only require a 7 ingredients!
 The dough is made in one bowl, chilled for 20 minutes and then baked in the oven.

 This recipe makes a small batch of large cookies (9) or 17 small cookies.
 Here's a list of what you need:

 - salted pistachios - I used Kirkland salted pistachios (removed the shells myself).
 If using unsalted, then add ⅛ tsp salt to the cookie dough.